-The Physics of a Crash
+The Physics of a Car Seat in a Crash

 Why is it so important for the crash forces to be evenly distributed into the seat, rather than unevenly across a harness?
 Because every crash actually involves three collisions: the vehicle striking an object, the body of the occupant striking a harness, and the occupant’s internal organs striking the inside of the body.
 In a front-end collision, the child is already seated (and therefore isn’t traveling into the car seat so much as being pushed further into it), so the second and third collisions occur more or less at the same time, reducing the odds of organ damage.

 Let’s say you buck the system and put your 1-year-old in a front-facing car seat.
-In the event of a front-end collision, we’re talking hundreds of pounds of stopping force (the exact figure is simply your child’s weight multiplied by the speed of the vehicle) exerted on the harness as your kid snaps forward.
+In the event of a front-end collision, we’re talking hundreds of pounds of stopping force (the exact figure is your child’s weight multiplied by the speed of the vehicle) exerted on the harness as your kid snaps forward.
 What does that mean for your child’s developing body?

 In other words, a harness protects your child’s torso but does little to prevent his or her spinal cord from snapping in the event of a high-speed crash.
 The implications are counterintuitive: You want to position your car seat so that the harness is least likely to be what stops your child from flying toward the point of impact.
-Crash statistics tell us that the best way to accomplish that is by keeping your kid facing backwards.
+Crash statistics tell us that the best way to accomplish that is by keeping your kid facing backward.

 So when parents choose to keep their kids in rear-facing car seats past their second birthdays, they’re not overreacting.
-Most modern car seats can hold three-year-olds quite comfortably and, until those vertebrae turn to bone, having your kid ride backwards actually might be the best advice.
+Most modern car seats can hold 3-year-olds quite comfortably and, until those vertebrae turn to bone, having your kid ride backward actually might be the best advice.
 There are certainly no additional risks (as long as your child doesn’t exceed the manufacturer’s height and weight requirements) and a lot of potential gain.

-“Rear facing is not a choice to be made based on parenting style or opinion; it’s one based on scientific fact,” according to the non-profit Car Seat For The Littles.
+“Rear-facing is not a choice to be made based on parenting style or opinion; it’s one based on scientific fact,” according to the nonprofit Car Seat for the Littles.
 “The more we know about physics and physiology, the better we’re able to protect our kids from severe injury.”